List of Works

 • IT’S A LONG WAY (2020) – SATB choir.
 2 ½ mins.

-• WOMAN WALKING (2020) – Soprano and piano.
+• WOMAN WALKING (2020/arr.
+2022) – Soprano and piano (or mezzo-soprano, piano, and cello).
 5 mins.

 • FALLEN STAR (2017, arr.
-2020) – Baritone and piano.
+2020, 2022) – Baritone and piano (available in other transpositions and arrangements).
 6 ½ minutes.

 • NEXT RODEO (2020) – Voice and country band.
 3 ½ mins.

 • BLUE SHADOWS, SILVER SUNLIGHT (2019) – SATB choir.
 9 mins.
+Selections available for standalone performance:

 • TRANSFORM THE WORLD WITH BEAUTY (2019) – SATB vocal ensemble.
 11 mins.
+Selections available for standalone performance:

-• MABEL’S CALL (2018) – Opera for 2 sopranos, mezzo-soprano, tenor, baritone, bass-baritone, and optional SATB chorus, with flute, oboe, clarinet/bass clarinet, violin, viola, cello, and double bass.
+• MABEL’S CALL (2018) – Opera for 2 sopranos, mezzo-soprano, tenor, baritone, bass-baritone, and SATB chorus, with flute, oboe, clarinet/bass clarinet, violin, viola, cello, and double bass.
 90 mins.

 • COME TO THE EDGE (2017/18) – Voice and acoustic guitar.
 4 mins.
+Not available for purchase.

 • COMPOSER-LIBRETTIST STUDIO WORKS (2017) – Songs and scenes for 5 voices and piano.
 27 minutes.
+Not available for purchase.

 • LEAD ON AND UP (2016) – Mezzo-soprano and piano.
 5 mins.